phoenix-nicholson/phoenix-nicholson/README.md

 ### Hello! 👋🏽
-- I'm a software engineer currently learning the backend of react!
+- I'm a software engineer

 <!--